DTV96Calibre/pipelined-mips/README.md

 is 0, the RD (Read Data) output was going to be ignored anyway so no error is printed.
 RD is set to \`undefined (32'hxxxxxxxx) in either case.

+In order to read information located in the text segment, a copy of text can be accessed through the *Data Memory* module.
+This is required, for example, for printing strings of characters defined in the text segment.

 #### Note:
-While text is considered read-only, this implementation expects the user to uphold this standard and makes no attempt to prevent writing to the text segment of memory.
+While text is considered read-only, this implementation expects the user to uphold this standard and makes no attempt to prevent writing to the text segment of *Data Memory*.
 This decision was made in order to avoid unnecessary complexity and to leave in what could be considered a feature in having the ability to modify text.
+Because instructions are fetched from a separate memory store, *Instruction Memory*, modifying the text segment in *Data Memory* doesn't affect the instructions being fetched.

 ### Writeback